123456789_123456789_123456789_123456789_123456789_

 If you'd like to delete several records in bulk, you may use destroy_by or destroy_all method:

-# delete all users
+# Delete all books.

 Validations